zoefraz/ts-clinic-website/_resources/online-discission-groups.md

 website: http://www.tsalliance.org/pages.aspx?content=299

 # Short summary of the resource
-summary: Discussion groups offered by the TS Alliance for individuals and family members affected by tuberous sclerosis.
+summary: Discussion groups offered by the TSC Alliance for individuals and family members affected by tuberous sclerosis.

 # What order
 sort: 1